LiamMarega/astro-portolio/README.md

-# Astro and TailwindCSS Portfolio
+# Astro, TailwindCSS and GSAP Portfolio

 This portfolio is a showcase of a project built with **Astro** and **TailwindCSS**, leveraging the latest web development technologies.